MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 []

 Within this screen:
-- If you click the ***Fields*** tab, you will be able to view the details of each field and field including the field's name, data type and type.
+- If you click the ***Fields*** tab, you will be able to view the details of each field and field including the fields' names, data types and types.
+[]

-- If you click the ***Data*** tab you will be able to view the details of each record including the record's value, when it was refreshed and ?
+- If you click the ***Data*** tab you will be able to view the details of each record including the record's value, when it was created and when was it's last refresh.
+[]